rockstor/rockstor-doc/interface/overview.rst

 conflict that may arise with a mixed-use share.
 The Rock-ons root share is used by Docker to store permanent data such as images and container layers.
-As a result, any conflict or alteration of these data that might result from a mixed used share has the potential to break the installed Rock-ons.
+As a result, any conflict or alteration of these data that might result from a mixed-use share has the potential to break the installed Rock-ons.
 Note that the rock-ons root share can be part of any :ref:`pool<pools>` and does not require the creation of a dedicated pool.